 When it comes to the actual “getting stuff done” part, Homework makes it easy to stay indoors a little longer.
 The spacious working area doesn’t feel cramped, despite having several long tables, and if it ever does feel a bit stuffy, you can always move to the terrace for a good view of the Monumento a la Revolución.

-Homework plays office for a number of Mexican companies and startups, and it’s not unusual to see launch parties and events hosted on the premises, or even run into famous faces from time to time.
+Homework plays office for a number of Mexican companies and startups, and it’s not unusual to see launch parties and events hosted on the premises.

 Homework offers free coffee in its kitchen on the premises.
 For food options, just stepping out onto Plaza de la Revolución gives you the choice of several family-owned restaurants with menús del día for less than 100 pesos.